Opening hours

 Special Guests

 Two leading artists whose work is featured in the Fenix exhibition All Directions will also be present: Ben Manusama and Lucas Silawanebessy.
-That afternoon, we will speak with them about visualising and passing on Dutch-Moluccan history.
+This afternoon, we speak with them, together with artist Yda Sinay, about how Dutch-Moluccan history takes shape and is passed on.

 All stories will be collected and preserved by Museum Maluku.
 The exhibition In Your Own Words: Writing Our Moluccan History is on view at Museum Maluku from 21 March to 26 September.